Doctoral

 you are ready for this program, see the discussion of Prerequisites.

-For a lists of the core faculty and faculty associated with the SPR program, see Faculty Resources.
-The Boston University SPR program is
+For a list of the core faculty and faculty associated with the Religion &

 enriched by the academic environment in Boston.
 There are links to these and other